top of page

 Healing Trauma to Cultivate Empathy

-Here are practical steps toward healing:
+Here are some practical steps toward healing:

 1. Acknowledge the Pain: Recognizing and naming your trauma is the first step.